 This process can be seen as a smart way of luring customers in so that when they’re ready to buy, they will look at your brand instead of that of your competitors.

-THEN, focus on your SEO (search engine optimisation).
-Use the tools available from Google to find the right keywords that your current AND future clients and customers will use in order to find your service or product.
+THEN, focus on your SEO (Search Engine Optimisation).
+Use the tools available from Google to find the right keywords and search phrases to suit your current AND future clients when they are searching for your service or product offer.

 Social Media Marketing

 It is estimated that two-thirds of people on the planet have a social media profile that they use on a daily basis.
 Amongst the most renowned social media platforms, you can find Facebook, Twitter, Snapchat, LinkedIn, Pinterest, Instagram, TikTok etc.

 What separates each one from the others is the uniqueness of the content, message and its interactions.
 Choose the right platforms that your customers use and build a content marketing program around them.

 As daunting as it may sound, social media platforms allow users to engage in live-streaming.